Brand Hong Kong

 As Mr A's income is below his personal allowance, he is exempt from tax even without taking into account the deduction of home loan interest.
 In the circumstances, Mr A will not be treated as having been allowed the home loan interest deduction for the year in question ---- section 26E(5)(a).

-Scenario 14: Property owned jointly by husband and wife and each of them has employment income exceeding their respective personal allowances and home loan interest paid
+Scenario 14: Property owned jointly by a married couple and each of them has employment income exceeding their respective personal allowances and home loan interest paid

 Facts